joshbainbridge/tracker/README.md

 ## Installation

-This service requires Nix and Home Manager.
+The service orchestration requires both Nix and Home Manager.

-Add the following to your `home.nix`:
+You will need to add the following to your `home.nix`:

 ```nix
 {